 John is using the expression from us in a slightly different sense in these instances than in the first instance in the verse.
 In the first instance, it means that these people left the group.
 In this instance, it means that they were never genuinely part of the group.
-Alternate translation: "but they were never genuinely part of our group ... none of them are genuinely part of our group" (See: Assumed Knowledge and Implicit Information)
+Alternate translation: "but they were never genuinely part of our group."
+(See: Assumed Knowledge and Implicit Information)